sakaifee/sakaifee/README.md

 ## 💼 What I Do

-- Collaborate with the product architect and business stakeholders to gather data.
 - Analyze complex datasets to discover actionable insights.
 - Perform feature engineering and build machine learning models.
-- Communicate insights to both technical and non-technical stakeholders through reports and presentations.
 - Deploy machine learning models to production environments.

 ## ⚙️ Tech Stack